LucLucka/2exam/README.md

 - **Don't just copy-paste** your answers and solutions, use your own words instead
 - **Don't push your work** to GitHub until your mentor announces that the time is up

-# Green Fox Lending Library
+# Lending Library

-Green Fox Academy would like to create a programming e-book library for current students and alumni and they need your help!
+Academy would like to create a programming e-book library for current students and alumni and they need your help!
 Please read the app requirements & API guide below to make this goal a reality.